Some remarks on the comparability of ideals in semirings: Introduction

 \section{Introduction}

-In this paper, we continue our investigations in valuation semirings and divided semidomains discussed in \cite{BehzadipourNasehpour2018} and their generalizations.
-Since, the language of semiring theory is not standardized, we begin our paper with introducing some concepts and terminologies in semiring theory.
+Hemirings and semirings are ring-like algebraic structures in which subtraction is either impossible or disallowed.
+Since the language of semiring theory is not standardized yet, we begin our paper by explaining what we mean by a hemiring and a semiring.

-In this paper, by a semiring, we mean an algebraic structure $(S,+,\cdot,0,1)$ with the following properties:
+A hemiring is an algebraic structure $(H,+,\cdot,0)$ satisfying the following axioms: